Henryków – Cistercian Abbey

 After 1241, further work began on the construction of the abbey church, which lasted until the mid-fourteenth century.
 It is known that in 1339 there were already built monastery buildings with a refectory and chapter house, there was also a kitchen (mentioned in 1270), a brewery and a bakery (mentioned in 1334).
 In 1291, the knight Konrad founded the chapel of St. Andrew, intended for the population of the village, and at least from 1281 there was a monastery school and a hospice since 1318.
 Sources also often mention mills, a weaving workshop and a late-medieval inn.
 In the abbey church, the princes of Ziębice arranged a family tomb.
 In 1341, Prince Bolko II of Ziębice was buried in the abbey, and soon after his wife.

 The prosperity of the monastery was brought to an end by the Hussite wars that hit the abbey in the years 1428–1430.
 The monastery was burned and plundered, and the monks fled to Nysa and Wrocław.
 After the reconstruction, the monastery was again destroyed in 1438 by the army of Zygmunt von Rachenau, and in 1459 the invasion of the Czech army of King George of Podebrady.
-After a short period of peace, due to the spreading Reformation, the process of fall of the convent began, which in 1553 had only two or three monks.
+After a short period of peace, due to the spreading Reformation, the process of fall of the community began, which in 1553 had only two or three monks.
 The total decline did not occur because brothers of German origin from the monasteries of Greater Poland in Łekno, Ląd and Obry came to Henryków.

 The re-development of the monastery took place since the mid-16th century.
 At the time, abbot Andrew had great merits, during which reign, Renaissance elements of monastery buildings were created.
 Reforms of discipline and order’s work were also carried out, which contributed to improving the condition of the abbey.
 The monks were ordered to close the dormitory for the night, the trysts of food and drink were forbidden, just like pointless disputes after the evening set.
 Women were also forbidden to enter the monastery.
 In parallel with the spiritual renewal, economic reconstruction took place.
 The monastery obtained permission to run outside an inn and the right to brew beer.
 The development process of the abbey was interrupted by the Thirty Years’ War, when it was plundered and burnt.
 Also a significant part of the original monastery library was destroyed.
 The disaster was increased by the plague that broke out in the abbey in 1633.